JPLee01/pandas-project/README.md

 <a name="myfootnote18">18</a>: sbrugman - GitHub Repository, <https://github.com/pandas-profiling/pandas-profiling>

-<a name="myfootnote19">19</a>: Kelli Blaock - Demo your App in your GitHub README with an Animated GIF, https://dev.to/kelli/demo-your-app-in-your-github-readme-with-an-animated-gif-2o3c
+<a name="myfootnote19">19</a>: Kelli Blaock - Demo your App in your GitHub README with an Animated GIF, <https://dev.to/kelli/demo-your-app-in-your-github-readme-with-an-animated-gif-2o3c>

+<a name="myfootnote20">20</a>: Expert System - What is Machine Learning?
+A definition, <https://expertsystem.com/machine-learning-definition>

+<a name="myfootnote21">21</a>: Dan Shewan - 10 Companies Using Machine Learning in Cool Ways, <https://www.wordstream.com/blog/ws/2017/07/28/machine-learning-applications>

+<a name="myfootnote22">22</a>: Felipe Trindade - Start to learn Machine Learning with the Iris Flower Classification Challenge, <https://medium.com/gft-engineering/start-to-learn-machine-learning-with-the-iris-flower-classification-challenge-4859a920e5e3>